noiseprotocol/noise_spec/noise.md

 A Noise protocol begins with two parties exchanging **handshake messages**.
 During this **handshake phase** the parties exchange DH public keys and perform a sequence of DH operations, hashing the DH results into a shared secret key.
-After the handshake phase each party can send **transport messages** encrypted with the shared key.
+After the handshake phase each party can use this shared key to send encrypted **transport messages** .

 The Noise framework supports handshakes where each party has a long-term **static key pair** and/or an **ephemeral key pair**.
 The handshake